 Image Source: Tori Crowther

 I've had the travel bug for as long as I can remember; I just can't stay put for too long.
-Last year, before I'd even finished the last of my university work, I'd jetted off to the USA to stay with family for six weeks.
+Before I'd even finished the last of my university work and graduated, I was off to the USA to stay with family for six weeks.
 From there, my boyfriend and I travelled around SE Asia, part backpacking, part nice (budget) holidaying.
 I'd managed to pack up my belongings in a bag of a similar size to the one I now carry to work every day.
 I'd also packed less makeup and skin care for the trip than I use in a day at home.

 I packed only six items: cleanser, exfoliator, moisturiser, SPF, shampoo, and mascara.
 That's it.
 I'd recently had an HD Brows treatment, so I didn't need to worry about them.
 I didn't even take conditioner or hair oil (though I later regretted this and bought some on my travels).
 To say I packed light is an understatement.